atlassian/react-sweet-state/docs/advanced/performance.md

 defaults.batchUpdates = true;
 ```

-This batching capability will await util next tick to flush updates to all stores.
-It means that if you update any number of stores in the same cycle (even across `useEffects`), `react-sweet-state` will dispatch only one update to the components that will all render in one go.
+This batching capability will hook into React Scheduler, and wait util next tick (or scheduled re-render) to flush updates to all stores.
+It means that if you update any number of stores in the same cycle (even across `useEffects`), `react-sweet-state` will dispatch at most one update to the components that will all render in one go, and no additional one for components that React was already about to re-render.
 For repeated items and effects, this changes the cost of updates from O(n) to O(1).